Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

   details.
 * `--debug` - Specify this option to run ML-Agents in debug mode and log Trainer Metrics to a CSV stored in the `summaries` directory.
-The metrics  stored are: brain name, Time to update policy, Time since start of training, Time for last experience collection, Number of experiences used for training, Mean return.
+The metrics  stored are: brain name, time to update policy, time since start of training, time for last experience collection, number of experiences used for training, mean return.
 This option is not available currently for Imitation Learning.
-  `

 ### Training config file